 If you are planning to hire a car in the UK you should budget approximately £140 – 180 a week for a compact car.

-In addition to this you will need to budget for petrol (gas), insurances, tolls and parking costs.
+In addition to this, you will need to budget for petrol (gas), insurance, tolls and parking costs.
 Petrol is expensive in the UK compared to North America and Australia.

 Important considerations when hiring a car in the UK

 - Manual cars are the norm in the UK (and Europe) so you will need to request an automatic when you book.

 - Do not be tempted to hire the largest model of car – roads are narrow and parking spaces tiny which makes a larger car impractical.